nbeliy/eegBidsCreator/README.md

 # eegBidsCreator

 A script to convert embla files to the BID standard
 It creates the required folders: `sub-<participant_label>/[ses-<session_label>/]eeg`, which will contain acquisition information, and `source/sub-<participant_label>/[ses-<session_label>/]eeg`, where the original raw data will be copied.
-If subfolder eeg already exists, the content will be **erased**

 It also creates channels.tsv file, containing the list of all channels.
 Information that I managed to retrieve are the name, units, type, description (if it is provided by embla), and sampling frequency.
 Remaining fields are filled with "n/a".

 Extracted events are stored in events.tsv file with its onset time, duration, type, and corresponding sample (i.e. the number of data point of corresponding time, onset\*sampling)

 I didn't found the task/acquisition/session id in the files, so they must be passed to script via options `-t, -a, -s`.
 Only task option is mandatory.

-If an additional option value `--conversion BV` or `EDF` is provided, the source files will be converted into BrainVision/EDF+ format.
+If an additional option value `--conversion BV`,`EDF` or `MEEG` is provided, the source files will be converted into BrainVision/EDF+ format.

 ## Usage

 ```
-usage: eegBidsCreator.py [-h] [-a, --acquisition acqId] [-t, --task taskId]
+usage: eegBidsCreator.py [-h] [--version] [-a, --acquisition acqId]
-                         [-s, --session sesId] [-j, --json eegJson]
+                         [-t, --task taskId] [-s, --session sesId]
-                         [-o, --output OUTDIR] [-c, --config CONFIG_FILE]
+                         [-j, --json eegJson] [-o, --output OUTDIR]
-                         [--logfile log.out] [-q,--quiet]
+                         [-c, --config CONFIG_FILE] [--logfile log.out]
+                         [-q,--quiet]
                          [--log {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                         [--version] [--conversion {EDF,BV}]
+                         [--mem MEM] [--conversion {EDF,BV,MEEG}]
                          eegfile

 Converts EEG file formats to BID standard